Alec Issigonis: Morris Motors

+BMC

 At the end of 1955, Issigonis was recruited back into BMC, this time into the Austin plant at Longbridge, by its chairman Sir Leonard Lord, to design a new model family of three cars.
 The XC (experimental car) code names assigned for the new cars were XC/9001, for a large comfortable car, XC/9002, for a medium-sized family car, and XC/9003, for a small town car.
 During 1956 Issigonis concentrated on the larger two cars, producing several prototypes for testing.